ParrotSec/linux-parrot/Documentation/virt/kvm/api.rst

 :Architectures: ppc

-This capability, if KVM_CHECK_EXTENSION indicates that it is available, means that that the kernel can support guests using the radix MMU defined in Power ISA V3.00 (as implemented in the POWER9 processor).
+This capability, if KVM_CHECK_EXTENSION indicates that it is available, means that the kernel can support guests using the radix MMU defined in Power ISA V3.00 (as implemented in the POWER9 processor).